sanger-pathogens/seroba/README.md

     read1       forward read file
     read2       backward read file
     prefix      unique prefix used for output directory (e.g sample id)

+Summaries the output in one tsv file

+usage: seroba summary  <output folder>

+positional arguments:
+  out folder  directory where the output directories from seroba runSerotyping are stored

 ```

 ## Output
 In the folder 'prefix' you will find a pred.tsv including your predicted serotype
 as well as en file called detailed_serogroup_info.txt including information about
-snps, genes, and alleles that are found in your reads
+snps, genes, and alleles that are found in your reads.
+After the use of "seroba summary" a tsv file called summary.tsv is created that
+consists of two columns (sample Id , serotype).

 ## Database
 You can use the CTV von PneumoCat by using seroba  getPneumocat.
 It is also
 possible so add new serotypes by adding the references sequence to the